bentoml/BentoML/README.md

 ### Community ###

-- To get help from fellow developers, use `bentoml` tag on [StackOverflow](https://stackoverflow.com/questions/tagged/bentoml).
 - To report a bug or suggest a feature request, use [GitHub Issues](https://github.com/bentoml/BentoML/issues/new/choose).
 - For other discussions, use [Github Discussions](https://github.com/bentoml/BentoML/discussions).
 - To receive release announcements, please subscribe to our mailing list or join us on [Slack](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg).